dletorey/rebuild/src/leets/mexico-day-8.md

 Towards the end of my walk I came upon some men at the top of a 20m pole who were winding ropes around the top and once all the rope had been wound [they jumped off and span down to the ground](https://flickr.com/photos/dletorey/53650019711/in/album-72177720316186853/lightbox/), one of the maddest things things I've ever witnessed.

+In the evening we went to [Rosetta](https://rosetta.com.mx/en/), which is apparently the 2nd best restaurant in Mexico City.
+We both had exactly the same, Scallops with Celeriac, Ravioli with ricotta and Honey jelly with brown butter ice cream.
+After the meal we went to find a cocktail bar called Gypsy, we couldn't find it but we did find a sculpture of Lord Baden Powell and a family of scouts asked me to take their photo with the sculpture.

+Back home we watched Coronation Street, WTF ITV [why is Roy Cropper been arrested for murder](https://www.youtube.com/watch?v=QQkVKy1MGjE)?

 ## Photos

 ### Photo of the day